-3.2.3 Financial assets or financial liabilities held for trading

-The Company classifies financial assets and liability as held for trading when they have been purchased or issued primarily for short-term profit making through trading activities or form part of a portfolio of financial instruments that are managed together, for which there is evidence of a recent pattern of short-term profit taking.
-Heldfor-trading assets and liabilities are recorded and measured in the balance sheet at fair value.
+3.2.3 Financial assets or financial liabilities held for trading managed together, for which there is evidence of a recent pattern of short-term profit taking.
+Held-for-trading assets and liabilities are recorded and measured in the balance sheet at fair value.
 Changes in fair value are recognised in net gain on fair value changes.
 Interest and dividend income or expense is recorded in net gain on fair value changes according to the terms of the contract, or when the right to payment has been established.